ebanalyse/NERDA/docs/index.md

 ## Train Your Own `NERDA` Model

-Say, we want to fine-tune an [English ELECTRA](https://huggingface.co/google/electra-small-discriminator) model for NER in English.
+Say, we want to fine-tune a pretrained [Multilingual BERT](https://huggingface.co/bert-base-multilingual-uncased) transformer for NER in English.

 Load package.